uw-astr-302/astr-302-w23/lectures/04-git-and-github/git-practice.md

 Then, let us create a new repository on github, (named astr302-$GHUSER, where
 $GHUSER is your github username).

-Finally, we need to create a "Personal Access Token" -- a special password -- which will allow us to access GitHub from our JupyterHub's command line.
+We next need to create a "Personal Access Token" -- a special password -- which will allow us to access GitHub from our JupyterHub's command line.
 We do this by going to https://github.com/settings/tokens and creating a new token (use the "classic" option, and select all "repo" scopes).
 Save the